richhaar/autosar-crc/README.md

 ```

-Should give you the following result (0x31 is hex for 1):
+Should give you the following result (note: 0x31 is hex for 1):

 ```
 75